xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 :::important

 When you [create a client](#creating-a-client), it connects to the XMTP `dev` environment by default.
-To learn how to use the `env` parameter to set your client's network environment, see [Configuring the Client](#configuring-the-client).
+To learn how to use the `env` parameter to set your client's network environment, see [Configuring the client](#configuring-the-client).

 :::